Frank Abbandando: Personal life

 Abbandando married Jennie DeLuca, a hairdresser from Ocean Hill, at his parents' urging, in September 1927.
 He had two sons, Lawrence and Frank Jr. Both became involved in organized crime.

 Lawrence was born shortly after his parents' marriage on December 20, 1927.
-He became a mob associate who died of cancer in North Miami Beach, Florida on March 25, 1995.
+He became a mob associate.
+He died of cancer in North Miami Beach, Florida on March 25, 1995.

-Lawrence's younger brother, Frank Abbandando Jr., who was born on October 17, 1935, was a Gambino crime family associate who was murdered in Florida on December 22, 1995.
-The 60-year old mobster was run over as he crossed Biscayne Boulevard in front of Party Girls a run down strip club he frequented in North Miami Beach by Rocco Napolitano, the brother of Aniello Napolitano, a small time drug dealer who might have been executed on the orders of Abbandando Jr..
+Lawrence's younger brother, Frank Abbandando Jr., was born on October 17, 1935.
+He was a Gambino crime family associate.
+He was murdered in Florida on December 22, 1995.
+The 60-year old mobster was run over as he crossed Biscayne Boulevard in front of Party Girls, a run down strip club he frequented in North Miami Beach, by Rocco Napolitano, the brother of Aniello Napolitano, a small time drug dealer who might have been executed on the orders of Abbandando Jr..
 After running him down, Napolitano fired several shots into Abbandando as he lay on the ground.
 Napolitano told police that he had shot him out of revenge for his brother.
 He was sentenced to life in prison.
 Abbandando Jr. was buried in Ocean Hill, Brooklyn.